6 Amazing Personal Branding Examples to Inspire You

 3. Amy Cuddy

-Amy Cuddy is known as a successful New York Times Bestselling author and as the face and brain behind a popular body language Ted Talk.
+Amy Cuddy is known as a successful New York Times Best-Selling author and the face and brain behind a popular body language Ted Talk.
 She’s also a psychologist and professor at Harvard.

 Cuddy’s success is a testament to how much digital networking and an online presence can evolve your personal brand and carry it up the ladder to success.